exoplatform/exo-documentation/docs/Administration.rst

 3. Create a web content that gives the links to login and register, as
    follows:

-Click Administration --> Content --> Sites Explorer.
+Click Administration --> Content --> Sites Management.
 You can create the content somewhere in a general drive, for example ``Sites Management:/intranet``.